Consistent Critical Read Filter

 When a data modifying SQL statement is processed, a timer is set to the value of time.
 Once the timer has elapsed, all statements are routed normally.
 If a new data modifying SQL statement is processed within the time window, the timer is reset to the value of time.

-The number of SQL statements to route to master after detecting a data modifying SQL statement.
+The number of SQL statements to route to primary after detecting a data modifying SQL statement.
 This feature is disabled by default.

 These regular expression settings control which statements trigger statement re-routing.
 Only non-SELECT statements are inspected.
 For CCRFilter, the exclude-parameter is instead named ignore, yet works similarly.